go-crzy/color-java/README.md

 # A Color API written in Java

-This is a sample project that implement the Color API with Java/ant.
+This is a sample project that implements the Color API with Java/ant.
 It is useful to demonstrate [go-crzy/crzy](https://github.com/go-crzy/crzy).
 To test the project, we assume you have the Java SDK 11+ and Ant 1.10.06+.